Highest April temperature for 69 years recorded in Northolt

 There has been glorious weather across almost the entire country today - but nowhere else has the weather been quite as perfect as in Northolt .

-That is the highest temperature in April anywhere in the UK since 1949.
+That is the highest temperature in April anywhere in the UK since 1949, just 0.6 C off the 29.4 C temperature recorded then in Camden.

 The latest heatwave is set to last through the weekend, with temperatures staying in the 20s until returning to the mid-teens from Monday (April 23).